 Do your heating or cooling costs seem to be escalating?
 Is your house not as cool or as warm as you think it should be?
-Heat loss can be a frustrating and sometimes expensive problem.
+Heat loss problem can be a frustrating and sometimes expensive problem.
 Keeping your home at a constant temperature may be a losing battle if your heat is escaping through your roof or other spaces that may be more difficult to detect.

 The more heat that is lost from your home, the harder your furnace has to work in order to make up for that loss.
 That can result not only in higher heating costs and more energy used, but may also shorten the life of your furnace.